alexasomba/firebirdcloud-rave-payment-gateway/README.md

 3. Click the Manage button next to the Custom Payment Gateway that you are upgrading.
 4. Select the Checksum Algorithm as MD5 and save your changes by clicking Submit.

-## STEP 3: Adding the Paystack Custom Payment Gateway
+## STEP 3: Adding the Rave Custom Payment Gateway
 Next, you need to Add the Paystack Payment Gateway to our system.
 You can Add or Modify your current/preferred Payment Gateway within your Reseller account by following the steps given below:
 1. Login to your Reseller Control Panel.